jsrivaya/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | Dropout        		     | 80% chances of retention             									|
 | Fully connected		     |                                      									|

+I did follow and interactive process to tune the model

 * The model was trained using a batch size of 128, and a total of 50 EPOCHS.
   I did try low number of epocs at the begining but realized that it would get better results with a larger number of EPOCHS.
 Increasing the EPOCHS to more than 50 would also produce and overfiting making the model stop learning and start producing worst results.
 50 looked like the sweet point.